Cedar Creek

 (Bristletails)

 The Bristletails (20 NA spp) are 10 mm long, with long antennae, large eyes, and three cerci (the middle one much the longer).
 They occur in rock crevices and under bark where they feed on fungi, lichens, and vegetable debris.
 Two families (Machilidae, Meinertellidae) occur in North America, and it is possible that both may be found in Minnesota.
-None collected at CCNHA.
+None collected at CCESR.

 jhaar@lter.umn.edu Last updated May, 2000